dywisor/roverlay/doc/rst/usage.rst

    Summary: Expect 300 (slow) or 600MB (fast) memory consumption when using the default package repositories.

+--fixup-category-move, --fixup-category-move-reverse
+   Remove ebuilds that have been moved to a different category.
+   See `Action Blocks`_ in `Package Rules`_ for details.

 --config file, -c file
 	Path to the config file